bcatcho/node-scbuildanalyzer/design.md

 The decisions need to based on incoming **data**.
 The data must be useful to answer these questions:

 1. When to build supply?
-2. When to build workers?
+2. When to build harvesters?
 3. When to take gas?
 4. When to stop building these things?
 5. When to execute the next part of the build?